pviscone/cmgrdf-cli/README.md

 The needed arguments are:
 - cfg: path to the cfg config file
-- data: path to the data config file
 - mc: path to the mc config file
 - flow: path to the flow config file
-- plots: path to the plots config file
 - o: output directory
 - eras: list of eras to process

+Optional but really useful arguments are
+- plots: path to the plots config file (If not given you will have only the yields)
+- data: path to the data config file (Otherwise you will have MC only plots)

 If the config file contains a function that return the needed object you can set the arguments of the function with the following syntax  `--option:arg1=value1,arg2=value2` (you can use keyword arguments only)